-6.10 MOVIE VIEWING POLICY
+6.10 MEDIA VIEWING POLICY

-See Approved Movie List in FACTS SIS.
+See Approved Movie List in the Family Portal.

-Movies can supplement classroom curriculum and provide a learning experience for the students at HPCS.
+Media can supplement classroom curriculum and provide a learning experience for the students at HPCS.
 As well, movies can be a source of entertainment for children in all grade levels.
 There is a movie list of movies which may be shown at HPCS upon parent approval.
 Please look at the list and let administration or the classroom teacher know if there is a movie on the list which you would not want you student to view because of content.
 Teachers and staff will adhere to the following criteria when showing movies in the classroom:

-- 1. The class syllabus will include any movies, as well as its rating, to be shown as part of a unit of instruction. - 2.
-When a movie is being shown as entertainment in the classroom or as a school-wide activity, the following ratings guideline will be used:
+1. When a movie is being shown as entertainment in the classroom or as a school-wide activity, the following ratings guideline will be used:

-Preschool-Grade 3: G Grades 4-8: G and PG
+a.
+Preschool-Grade 3: Gb.
+Grades 4-8: G and PG

-- 3. PG-13 movies may be shown to Grades 6-8 with parental permission when it is part of a unit of classroom instruction. - 4.
-If a movie is not on the pre-approved list, teachers must give parents at least two weeks' notice of what will be shown to the students. - 5.
+- 2. PG-13 movies may be shown to Grades 6-8 with parental permission when it is part of a unit of classroom instruction. - 3.
+If a movie is not on the pre-approved list, teachers must give parents at least two weeks' notice of what will be shown to the students. - 4.
 Teachers will preview all PG and PG-13 movies and internet videos before showing to the class.
-It is also required that teachers utilize the Plugged In Online Movie Review (www.pluggedinonline.com) to help in evaluating the content and message of movies. - 6.
+It is also required that teachers utilize the Plugged In Online Movie Review (www.pluggedinonline.com) to help in evaluating the content and message of movies. - 5.
 If a parent objects to the content of a movie to be shown for entertainment (i.e. class party), the teacher will choose a different movie.
 If a parent objects to a movie shown for educational purposes, the parent should meet with the teacher and try to come to a common understanding and acceptable solution.
 If no mutually satisfactory conclusion is reached, the student may be excused from the movie and the assignment modified for him or her.